All Episodes

 Now, some people do it because they want to serve.

-Other people you know, look at the president.
+Other people, you know, look at the president.

-You may you know, I had a conversation with kind of like a never Trumper person um recently in the last couple of days, and the person is conservative.
+You know, I had a conversation with kind of like a never-Trumper person recently in the last couple of days.

-And I said, Well, I've been fighting for everything the president's doing for my entire 30-year radio career.
+And I said, well, I've been fighting for everything the president's doing for my entire 30-year radio career.

 I haven't changed who I am, my values, my belief system.

-I've a you know, on some issues I'm I have changed and grown a little bit and and uh maybe could become more libertarian, but I've always believed in lower taxes, less government regulation, uh I believe in border security.
+On some issues, I have changed and grown a little bit and maybe become more libertarian, but I've always believed in lower taxes, less government regulation.

 I've always believed in peace through strength, energy independence.

-Uh I believe that, you know, we have got to incentivize business in this country and not destroy business.
+I believe that, you know, we have got to incentivize business in this country and not destroy business.

-Um I think America's got to reevaluate our role in the world.
+I think America's got to reevaluate our role in the world.

-I think we ought to be developing the next generation of military technology so we don't ever have to send kids door to door like we did in Iraq, because we have the ability to blow these people out of, you know, into smithereens and we can fire the weapon from Tampa, Florida.
+I think we ought to be developing the next generation of military technology so we don't ever have to send kids door to door like we did in Iraq because we have the ability to blow these people out of, you know, into smithereens and we can fire the weapon from Tampa, Florida.

-I don't want American lives lost because these wars then become politicized, and after they're politicized, forget it.
+I don't want American lives lost because these wars then become politicized and after they're politicized, forget it.

-But let me give you one other thing about government workers.
+Let me give you one other thing about government workers.

-And I don't I'm not making light of the government shutdown, and I'm sure why are you laughing at me?
+And I don't, I'm not making light of the government shutdown, and I'm sure.

-Oh, you can say it.
+Go on, you can say it.

 I don't care.

-I I would never laugh at you.
+I would never laugh at you.

-You definitely were definitely not.
+You definitely were.

 You were laughing at Blair or you're laughing at me.